 In addition, there's the Overseas Contingency Operations ($82.0 billion) for the War in Afghanistan.
 This is additional spending, appropriated by Congress, that's outside the normal budget process.

 The Budget Deficit Is Dropping

 In FY 2013, the budget deficit was estimated to be $901 billion, but thanks to sequestration, it only came in at $680 billion.
 This was the first time it was less than $1 trillion since Obama took office.
 To compare U.S. budget deficits through history, see Deficit by President and Deficit by Year.

 Paul Ryan's FY 2013 Budget Alternative

 Ryan's budget, named the Path to Prosperity, would cut $5 trillion from the Federal Budget over the next 10 years.
-That's a good thing.
 Obama's FY 2013 budget would add $901 billion to the heavily groaning federal debt, which at the time surpassed $15 trillion.

 - Social Safety Net - Follow the recommendations in the Simpson-Bowles plan to stabilize Social Security.

 - Health and Retirement Security - Repeal Obamacare.
 Privatize Medicare.
 Change Medicaid to state block grants.